GRR

 best-lotus-road-cars-6-lotus-elise-s1-goodwood-27012021.jpg

-The Elise was a return to form for Lotus after some troublesome years following Colin Chapman’s death, an economic recession and a GM ownership.
-More than that, the Elise is a Lotus that Chapman himself would be proud of.
-Every facet of the Elise project screamed Lotus – achieving performance by “adding lightness” through innovation – it proved Chapman’s minimalist philosophy remained strong, even in the ‘90s.
-Though a healthy cash injection from a certain, Bugatti-owning, Italian businessman may well have helped turned the tide.
+The Elise was a return to form for Lotus after some troublesome years following Colin Chapman’s death, an economic recession and a forgettable period in Formula One.
+Every facet of the Elise project screamed Lotus – achieving performance by “adding lightness” through innovation – it proved Chapman’s minimalist philosophy could be interpreted in 1990s.
+A healthy cash injection from a certain, Bugatti-owning, Italian businessman also helped turned the tide.

-Out went Chapman’s steel backbone type chassis of old – used in every Lotus road car since the ‘60s Elan – and in came a totally new vehicle construction method: an extruded and bonded aluminium spaceframe design.
+Out went Chapman’s steel backbone type chassis of old – used in every Lotus road car since the ’60s Elan – and in came a totally new vehicle construction method: an extruded and bonded aluminium structure.
 Not just innovative for Lotus, but revolutionary for the industry.
 The chassis itself weighed just 68kg.
-Add to that the now-iconic clam-shell bodywork, a lightweight, mid-mounted, 1.8-litre K-Series engine and – Robert’s your father’s brother – the result was a wee Lotus sportscar weighing around 700-odd kilos.
-For comparison, a standard Mk 1 MX-5 weighed around 960kg and a contemporary Audi TT over 1,200kg!
+Add to that the svelte clamshell bodywork, a lightweight, mid-mounted, 1.8-litre Rover K-Series engine and Robert’s your father’s brother: the result was a wee Lotus sportscar weighing around 700-odd kilos.
+For comparison, a standard Mk1 MX-5 weighed around 960kg and a contemporary Audi TT more than 1,200kg!

-The S1 – while not the fastest – is perhaps the purest Elise.
-Power of 120PS (88kW) may not sound much, but Lotus’ typical obsessive focus on minimising weight enabled the Elise to punch above its weight: acceleration from 0-60mph in 5.8 seconds and a top speed of 126mph.
-By small ’90s sportscar standards, that was more than nippy.
+While not the fastest Elise, the S1 is perhaps the purest incarnation.
+Power of 120PS (88kW) may not sound much, but Lotus’s typical obsessive focus on minimising weight enabled the Elise to punch above its weight: acceleration from 0-60mph in 5.8 seconds and a top speed of 126mph.
+By small ’90s sportscar standards, that was more than acceptable.

 The Elise-derived spin-offs – the hard-topped Exige, limited edition 340R, stripped-out 2-Eleven and Europa – all brought an extra spice to the Lotus brand and are almost worthy of their own segments.
-Though it all began with their ‘90s magnum opus: the S1 Elise.
-Now Lotus have announced the end of the Elise’s life in 2021, what better time to reflect on the original and the dynasty it spawned?
+But it all began with the ’90s magnum opus: the S1 Elise.
+We’re unlikely to see another car like it.

 • List